adolfp12/bidfood/answers/CODEREVIEW.md

     }
 ```

-4. need to create unit tests
+4. need to create unit tests.
+You can look on ./cmd/code_review/main_test.go

 5. trim the input to remove any leading or trailing spaces, so no extra space is saved.
 Add this line: